penk/minimal-webbrowser-adblock/README.md

-# A Minimal QtWebEngine WebBrowser with Adblock
+# A Minimal QtWebEngine Web Browser with Adblock

 ![](screenshots/adblock.jpg)

-## How Does it Work
+## How Does It Work

 This is a minimal `network filter` implementation using `QWebEngineUrlRequestInterceptor` and `QtWebEngine`, with filters from [easylist](https://easylist.to/easylist/easylist.txt).
 The parser is currently using `ad-block` from Brave, but alternatives would be needed in the future.